Heya, I’m Nicole – a post-health sci undergrad navigating her next season of life.

 Geometric heart logo

 So, I am a big fan of pixel art.
 I love to create my own designs and use perler beads to bring them to life.
-I also swoon over all the amazing pixel art on We Heart It, Pinterest, and Tumblr on a regular basis.
-So this is why I created my logo as a pixel art design – purely to pay homage to this little obsession of mine.
+I also swoon over all the amazing pixel art on We Heart It and Pinterest.
+So this is why I created my logo as a pixel art design – purely to pay homage to this little hobby of mine.
 I used a heart to represent love, whether it be self-love or love for others (both are important).
 I liked the idea of a geometric design because I could illustrate that our lives may not be perfectly intact and smooth, but they are beautiful nonetheless.
-The colours are asymmetrical to further drive home the idea of embracing our imperfections.
+It’s also chaotically coloured, which is life in a nutshell.